ultraleap/UnityPlugin/docs/content/100-Core.md

 - Our **[[Modules | https://github.com/leapmotion/UnityModules/wiki#which-modules-are-right-for-you]]** may help if your application requires physical interactions, mobile-friendly rendering, and more!

+# FAQ {#core-faq}

+**Q: I'm working on a custom experience/headset integration and hand alignment needs to be _totally perfect._ I have control over the head rig that will be used for my experience.
+How can I make sure the hand aligns with the user's real hands perfectly?**

+A: Check your LeapSpace object in the LMHeadMountedRig prefab.
+We've included an `Allow Manual Device Offset` checkbox in the Advanced section that will allow you to adjust where your application expects the Leap Motion Controller to be relative to the tracked headset.
+(If you don't see this checkbox, make sure you've upgraded to the latest version of the Core module.)

+Because most Leap Motion VR rigs utilize a custom VR developer mount attachment, not all Leap Motion Controllers are mounted in the same place relative to the tracked positions of VR headsets.
+In order for hands in VR space to align perfectly with hands in the real world, your application needs to know _exactly_ where the Leap Motion Controller is mounted relative to your tracked headset position and orientation.
+While the default values will usually produce an acceptable experience for VR, in passthrough or mixed-reality situations, a mismatch between the real world Leap position and the VR world Leap position -- even of just a few degrees of tilt, or a centimeter of displacement -- can shift hands too much to produce a plausible tracking experience.

+Naturally, this solution isn't viable if you intend for your application to be run on a wide variety of headsets with a Leap Motion Controller attached.
+Under these circumstances, we recommend you keep the device offsets to their default values (uncheck the checkbox to revert them).

 [devsdk]: https://developer.leapmotion.com/get-started/ "Get Started with the Leap Motion SDK"
 [BasicVRRig]: http://blog.leapmotion.com/wp-content/uploads/2017/06/BasicVRRig.png